 Explore Our Research

-UNL commits $5 million to better measure environmental impact of cattle
+University of Nebraska-Lincoln commits $5 million to better measure environmental impact of cattle

 The University of Nebraska–Lincoln aims to better gauge the environmental impact of the ranching industry with a new $5 million grant.
 Researchers will study cattle in grazing systems at three of the university’s research facilities — the Eastern Nebraska Research, Extension and Education Center near Mead; Barta Brothers Ranch, southeast of Ainsworth; and Gudmundsen Sandhills Laboratory, near Whitman.